Your Genomic Inheritance

 Celestics is a forensic method that shows what you as a individual inherit through your intimate connection to the human species in its entirety, contrasted to what you inherit exclusively from your blood-line parents.

 What you inherit from your parents and the extended ancestral lineage behind them is transmitted in the make-up of your chromosomes, encoded in nuclear DNA.
-That is your geneological inheritance.
+That is your genealogical inheritance.
 To compose the individual person you are in a genetic formula derived from a distinct blood-line, nature only uses 5% of the entire genomic chain.
 95% is set aside.
 Biologists call this huge component of genomic code by the rather insulting term, “junk DNA.”
-So far, it is not understood what nature might intend for the 95% of the genome that it sets aside when it selects the specific geneological formula that produces you by blood-line generation.
-To be more specific, the purpose that the non-geneologically active DNA in the genome might have for a human individual is unknown.
+So far, it is not understood what nature might intend for the 95% of the genome that it sets aside when it selects the specific genealogical formula that produces you by blood-line generation.
+To be more specific, the purpose that the non-genealogically active DNA in the genome might have for a human individual is unknown.
 That being so, no purpose (to my knowledge) has been proposed or explored.

 Celestics stands on the theory that the genomic deposit of 95% also carries an inheritance that you can identify and express given the framework to know what it is, and the tools to develop it.
-It asserts, and seeks to prove, that each human individual has a genomic inheritance that transcends geneological ancestry.
+It asserts, and seeks to prove, that each human individual has a genomic inheritance that transcends genealogical ancestry.
 The latter comes to you from traceable blood-line relatives, going as far back at you might wish to investigate.
 The former, genomic inheritance, comes from those who lived before you to whom you are not related in that way — but in another way.
 After all, each of us is ultimately related to everyone who has been produced from the generic plasm of humanity, the total human genome.
 This relation is not due to blood-line connections but to a deeper and more far-reaching process, called phylogenetic transfer.
 Some explanation is due as this is a novel concept.

 Phylogenesis is defined as the evolutionary development and diversification of a particular species or group of organisms.
 It contrasts to ontogenesis, defined as the development of an individual organism so that it exhibits specific features and behavior from the earliest stage to maturity.
 The two concepts come together in the famous one-liner of Ernst Haeckel, “Ontogeny recapitulates phylogeny”.